kmbond/r2d4/README.md

-# Before executing r2d4.py
+# Before running these programs:
-1. To run these scripts, the user must have a working version of psychopy installed.
-It is recommended (and required on coax lab machines running ubuntu) to install psychopy and its dependencies in a virtual environment.
+1. The user must have a working version of psychopy installed.
+It is recommended to install psychopy and its dependencies in a virtual environment.
 To set up the virtual environment correctly, follow these instructions in this order.
-It is not necessary to install psychopy's builder app to use these scripts.
+It is not necessary to install psychopy's gui to run these scripts.

-3. If using ubuntu, download and install anaconda (http://continuum.io/downloads), [bash Anaconda.sh]
+2. Download and install anaconda (http://continuum.io/downloads), [bash Anaconda.sh]

-4. On coax lab machines, choose the home directory for the install location (home/coaxlab/anaconda).
+3. On coax lab machines, choose the home directory for the install location (home/coaxlab/anaconda).

-5. conda install pip
+4. Install additional dependencies:
+  a.
+Install pip, (conda install pip)
-6. Then install psyhopy (pip install psychopy)
+  b.
+Install psyhopy (pip install psychopy)
-6. If you do not have pyglet installed, install by typing (pip install pyglet)
+  c.
+Install pyglet (pip install pyglet)
-7. Install wxpython (conda install wxpython)
+  d.
+Install wxpython (conda install wxpython), and seaboorn, pip install seaborn.

-3. You may be missing additional dependencies which you will discover when executing r2d4_pilot.py.
+5. Depending on your python environment, you may be need to install additional dependencies which you will discover when executing r2d4_behavior.py or the MRI experiments.

 # To conduct the experiment.
-cd into the directory containing the experimental scripts.
+1. cd into the directory containing the experimental scripts.
-1. Use genStims.py to generate random and sequence blocks of stimuli (in the terminal enter python genStims.py).
-These will be saved under stimuli.csv. genStims should be executed each time the user wants new stimuli, i.e. for a each new subject.

-2. The order of random and sequence blocks can be modified by modifying the block_id vector in genStims.py.
-1 corresponds to a random presentation of stimuli, 2 corresponds to the sequence presentation of stimuli.

-3. r2d4.py will generate a data folder, and save each subject's performance in that folder under three separate files.

-4. N.B The user will be prompted to enter the subjects unique id and session number at the start of each experiment.
+2. The stimuli for each of the event related (r2d4_MM_MRI) and block design (r2d4_SvR_MRI) and behavioral tests (r2d4_behavior) will be generated automatically for each subject when executing that script.
+Onsets will be saved in the data/ directory.

+3. Each of these scripts will generate a 4 data objects, correpsonding to the all of the output data (log), summary data (summary), onsets, and plots.

+4. Encoding of blocks: 1:random, 2:sequence

+5. For the MRI experiments (MM and SvR), enter the Run number as the session number.